John Falstaff

 Sir John Falstaff is a fictional character who appears in three plays by William Shakespeare and is eulogised in a fourth.
 His significance as a fully developed character is primarily formed in the plays Henry IV, Part 1 and Part 2, where he is a companion to Prince Hal, the future King Henry V of England.
 Falstaff is also featured as the buffoonish suitor of two married women in The Merry Wives of Windsor.
-Though primarily a comic figure, Falstaff embodies a depth common to Shakespeare's major characters.
+Though primarily a comic figure, he embodies a depth common to Shakespeare's major characters.
 A fat, vain, and boastful knight, he spends most of his time drinking at the Boar's Head Inn with petty criminals, living on stolen or borrowed money.
-Falstaff leads the apparently wayward Prince Hal into trouble, and is ultimately repudiated after Hal becomes king.
+Falstaff leads the apparently wayward Prince Hal into trouble, and is repudiated when Hal becomes king.

-Falstaff has since appeared in other media, including operas by Giuseppe Verdi, Ralph Vaughan Williams, and Otto Nicolai, and in Orson Welles' 1966 film Chimes at Midnight.
-The operas focus on his role in The Merry Wives of Windsor, while the film adapts from the Henriad and The Merry Wives.
-Welles, who played Falstaff in his film, considered the character to be "Shakespeare's greatest creation".
+Falstaff has appeared in other works, including operas by Giuseppe Verdi, Ralph Vaughan Williams, and Otto Nicolai, a "symphonic study" by Edward Elgar, and in Orson Welles's 1966 film Chimes at Midnight.
+The operas focus on his role in The Merry Wives of Windsor, while the film adapts the Henriad and The Merry Wives.
+Welles, who played Falstaff in his film, considered the character "Shakespeare's greatest creation".
+The word "Falstaffian" has entered the English language with connotations of corpulence, jollity, and debauchery.